-St Gabriel's RCHS understands that everyone in the school community deserves to learn and teach in a supportive and caring environment, without fear of bullying or harassment.
+St Gabriel's RC High School understands that everyone in the school community deserves to learn and teach in a supportive and caring environment, without fear of bullying or harassment.
+All members of our community were created imago dei and deserve to have their dignity upheld in accordance with Catholic Social Teaching.

-Communication technology plays an increasingly large and important role in the school curriculum.
+Communication technology plays an increasingly large and important role in the school curriculum and in the wider lives of young people.
 As a result, it is important to acknowledge that, sometimes, new technologies can be used for unpleasant or illegal purposes.
 We recognise the existence of cyberbullying and the severity of the issue.